dev-bootcamp-2019/final-project-aphexyuri/docs/design_pattern_desicions.md

 Various approaches to upgradability were considered, but ultimately decided on separation of storage and logic layers.
 Storage is maintained in a generic yet flexible key-value storage contract (`LAFItemStorage`), based on mappings of base data types.
 Write operations to the storage is restricted to a whitelist of `allowedSenders`.
 Due to the generic nature of the storage mechanism, a large amount of accessor/mutator methods were required.
 This boilerplate code was mover to a library to be used by the main contract.

 Using this approach, the view/presentation layer will never have to interact with the Storage layer.
-When an upgrade to logic (Registry) is required, the view layer can be swapped out (optionally the Library) and still interact with the same data stored in the Storage layer.
+When an upgrade to logic (Registry) is required, the view layer can be swapped out (optionally the Library) and still interact with the same data stored in the Storage layer

+### Withdrawl pattern
+Pull-based transfer - gas payed by msg.sender

 ### Circuit breaker
 Public facing contract extends OpenZeppelin's Pausable, providing contract pause/unpause functionality.